(Updated April 14, 2022: amendments made to summary of Ghufron & Rosyida's study)

 This raises the key question: When Grammarly is enabled, is the language produced a result of the student or the program?

-I don’t think we can deny that the software itself, not the student, increases quality of vocabulary and grammar.
-The software discovers errors, and presents the solution.
+I don't think we can deny that the software itself, not the student, increases the quality of vocabulary and grammar.
+The software discovers errors and presents the solution.
 This is not an indirect method that requires the student solve the issue; the answer is directly given.
 In a strict sense, this would be academic dishonesty (cheating) because it is essentially the same as the private tutor example above.
 Student scores will be higher because of a 3rd party, not their own ability.

 While this seems like the logical conclusion, it creates several contradictions and counter-arguments:

 1. Spell-checkers (and possibly dictionaries before that) were once new technology that could be viewed in the same regard.